Lisfranc Fracture Injuries and Compensation Claims

-If you have suffered a Lisfranc fracture due to the negligence of another, contact a Minnesota Lisfranc Fracture Lawyer or call 612-TSR-TIME.
+If you have suffered a Lisfranc fracture due to the negligence of another, contact a personal injury lawyer in Minneapolis, MN or call (612) TSR-TIME.
 We have years of experience with these cases and have recovered significant amounts for the Lisfranc fracture victims we have represented.
 We want to help you and will pursue every angle to maximize your compensation.

 A Lisfranc foot fracture is a fracture of the midfoot and may initially be mistaken for a sprain.
 The midfoot area is the arch at the top of the foot where many small bones meet.
 The metatarsals extend from the midfoot to the toes.
 Most of the bones in this area are held in place by ligaments.
 The ligaments extend across and down the foot except between the first and second metatarsal, leaving this area more vulnerable to dislocation or fracture.